fusion809/fusion809.github.io-old2/_posts/2016/12/OS/12-pclinuxos.md

 I personally have found it a fairly buggy distribution for one not using software on the bleeding-edge.
 I maintain a VirtualBox VM running it, and I have had it broken before by a kernel upgrade.
 It is fairly beginner-friendly and is best suited for those that:

 * Want an out-of-the-box experience
-* Like a conservative distribution, in terms of software versioning, favouring stability or the very latest software versions.
+* Like a conservative distribution, in terms of software versioning, favouring stability over the very latest software versions.
 * Are OK with an authoritarian distribution.
 Dictatorships do not sit too well with me personally, partly because I always fear that I will grow to love the distribution and then the dictator will make a decision that turns the distribution into something I dislike.

 {% include Layouts/clear.html %}